goatbytes/consoul/SECURITY.md

 ## File Operations Security

 Consoul includes AI-powered file editing capabilities that require special security considerations.
-All file editing tools are classified as **Risk Level: CAUTION** and require user approval by default.
+Most file editing tools are classified as **Risk Level: CAUTION**, with the exception of `delete_file` which is classified as **Risk Level: DANGEROUS** due to its destructive nature.
+All file operations require user approval by default.

 ### Path Validation